SirTediousOfFoo/nextcloud-deployments/README.md

 Examples:
 ```
-./deploy.sh -p -> Update everything and deploy using last defined parameters, acts the same as -f after pulling
+Update everything and deploy using last defined parameters, acts the same as -f after pulling:
+./deploy.sh -p

-./deploy.sh -n=my-project -s=api.myserver.com:3342 -t=t0k3n -> set project name and access details to allow connecting
-                                                               to your cluster.
-Run this first to set your environment.
+Set project name and access details to allow connecting to your cluster.
+Run this first to set your environment:
+./deploy.sh -n=my-project -s=api.myserver.com:3342 -t=t0k3n

+Pull stuff from somewhere else:
-./deploy.sh --Pull=https://github.com/SomeoneElse/some-repo --namespace=my-project -> pull stuff from somewhere else
+./deploy.sh --Pull=https://github.com/SomeoneElse/some-repo --namespace=my-project

+Use /home/sirtedious/resource_folder as folder to read CRs from instead of the default one:
 ./deploy.sh --crs=/home/sirtedious/resource_folder -n=petar-projekt --token=t0k3n --server=https://my-server.com:4843
-                -> use /home/sirtedious/resource_folder as folder to read CRs from instead of the default one

 ```

 Server and token and namespace __have to be passed to the script at least once__ or else it won't work.
 Keep in mind access tokens do time out after a while so you may need to set this from time to time.